 Good sportsmanship and cooperation is both anticipated and expected.
-The team captain or designated coach, if applicable, is expected to aid in controlling teammates’ and team followers’ conduct and to represent his/her team as spokesperson in case of appeals to the basketball official.
+The team captain or designated coach, if applicable, is expected to aid in controlling teammates’ and team followers’ conduct and to represent his/her team as spokesperson in case of appeals to the basketball official or other tournament official.
 Poor sportsmanship may result in penalties against the team, such as a Technical, Intentional or Flagrant foul.
 Failure to comply with the Sportsmanship Policy, with acts such as fighting, taunting, intimidating or verbally attacking a tournament official, player or spectator may lead to removal of that player, team and/or spectator from the tournament.
 Additional suspension for such acts will be determined by event organizers on a case by case basis.
 Decisions made by tournament officials are final and are not subject to review by video, other recordings or other sources.

 - Who Can Play